 - If you replaced the relief valve body make sure you have the correct one.

 - One is blocked on one side and the other type open to handle a cross over pipe.
 The relief valve body depends on the location of your oil filter.
 Some people just think you can swap the filter heads from one side to the other not realizing about the oil plumbing that is required internally

 - Fill the oil filter with oil, this helps with the initial priming of the engine (if you assembled the engine with assembly grease you will be fine on initial start-up).

-- If your oil filter screws on from above , not from below this is mainly used in tractors make sure you use the oil filter with the non-return drain valve as part of the filter (2654407)
+- If your oil filter screws on from above, not from below this are mainly used in tractors make sure you use the oil filter with the non-return drain valve as part of the filter (2654407)

 There are 2 oil gallery core plugs.

-- The 2nd is locate at the front of the engine next to be the were the aux drive shaft is located, and is hidden once the timing cover is bolted on.
+- The 2nd is located at the front of the engine next to be they were the aux driveshaft is located and is hidden once the timing cover is bolted on.
 If front oil gallery plug is not fitted the oil will fall back into the sump

-- Hopefully when you built the engine you checked the clearances between the main & big end brgs using plastiguage of an internal micrometres when the bearings were fitted.
+- Hopefully, when you built the engine you checked the clearances between the main & big end brgs using plastiguage of an internal micrometre when the bearings were fitted.
 The manual will give you a clearance spec from, 1.5 thou up to 4 thou.

-- If you have excessive clearance you will need to check the main tunnel size and big end bearing size.
-If themeasurements are correct go to step 3.
+- If you have the excessive clearance you will need to check the main tunnel size and big end bearing size.
+If the measurements are correct go to step 3.
 If they seem are incorrect.
 Your off of to see your local engine machine shop

 - Once the engine is running the crankshaft and bearings do not touch as there is a film of oil between the crankshaft and the bearing.
 That is why this clearance is critical.